 What will happen:

-- You will be taken to the endoscopy room and moved onto a bed or table.
-You will be given medicine to help you relax.
-You will be asked to lie on your left side and raise one or both knees toward your chest.
-Your caregiver will examine your anus and use a finger to check your rectum.
-He may feel for your prostate if you are a man.
-If your bowel is not empty, your caregiver may give you another enema.
+- You will be asked to lie on your left side and raise one or both knees toward your chest.
+Your healthcare provider will examine your anus and use a finger to check your rectum.
+Your provider may feel for your prostate if you are a man.
+If your bowel is not empty, your healthcare provider may give you another enema.

-- The sigmoidoscope will be lubricated and gently inserted into your rectum and sigmoid colon.
-Your caregiver will put water or air into the tube to help clean or expand your colon.
-The passage of the tube and air may cause a feeling of pressure and a little discomfort.
-Your caregiver may take tissue samples from the walls of the bowel and send them to the lab for tests.
-He will also remove bowel movement that may be blocking your bowel.
-Your caregiver will gently remove the scope when the procedure is finished.
+- The sigmoidoscope will be gently inserted into your rectum and sigmoid colon.
+Your healthcare provider will put water or air into the tube to help clean or expand your colon.
+The passage of the tube and air may cause pressure and a little discomfort.
+Your healthcare provider may take tissue samples from the walls of the bowel and send them to the lab for tests.
+He or she will also remove bowel movement that may be blocking your bowel.

 After your procedure: